Vangmay/Learning-FullStack/Learning_log.md

 - Connecting backend to a mongodb database
 - Validation
 - Handling error messages using middleware
+- Basics of linting
-- Completed till exercises 3.21
+- Completed till exercises 3.22